 This valve controls the water flow to a preset temperature.
 It allows you to turn the shower on and wait for the water to reach your desired temperature without messing with the taps.

 These valves change the flow of your water.
 With a diverter, you can divert water into one direction, running water from either the showerhead or the bath faucet, for example.
 A transfer valve allows you to run water from multiple outlets at once.
-These valves are commonly used for things like like hand-held shower sprayers.
+These valves are commonly used for things like hand-held shower sprayers.

-When Do You Need to Repair or Replace Your Shower valve?
+When Do You Need to Repair Or Replace Your Shower Valve?

 You should replace your shower valve anytime it isn’t functioning properly.
 Leaky shower valves are one of the biggest causes of water leaking behind the wall where you can’t see, and can do a lot of damage to your bathroom walls, flooring, and more.